Your eNOS Is

 Beetroot and Brain Health in Aging Athletes

 Nitric oxide regulates cerebral blood flow.
-As eNOS declines with age, dietary nitrate from beetroot supports cognitive function, focus, and reaction time for masters endurance athletes.
+As eNOS declines with age, beetroot nitrate supports cognition, focus, and reaction time for masters athletes.

 May 15, 2026